Trafficking in Oxycodone in Florida

 Florida imposes mandatory minimum prison sentences and stiff fines on people convicted of Trafficking in Oxycodone.

-Under Florida Statute 893.135(1)(c), the crime of Trafficking in Oxycodone occurs when a person:
+Under Florida Statute 893.135(1)(c)(3), the crime of Trafficking in Oxycodone is committed when a person knowingly possesses, sells, purchases, manufactures, delivers, or transports 7 grams or more of oxycodone.

-If a person is caught trafficking in Oxycodone, the minimum penalties they face are determined by the following Oxycodone trafficking quantity ranges:
+If a person is caught trafficking in Oxycodone, the minimum penalties they face are determined by the following Oxycodone trafficking thresholds:

 - 3 years prison / $50,000 fine

-The trafficking weight is determined by the combined weight of the Oxycodone pills, not by the combined dosages.
+The trafficking weight is determined by the aggregate weight of the Oxycodone pills, not by the combined dosages.

 As a result, a person could have ten oxycodone pills whose combined dosage is less than 4 grams of Oxycodone, but because the pills weigh more than 4 grams, the person would be guilty of Trafficking in Oxycodone instead of simple Possession of Oxycodone.